If you have ever gone to a Dental Office, you must have seen there are lots of different tools.

 Top Tools Used by a Dental Assistant

-Dental Suction Device: While examining the oral cavity, saliva may act as a hurdle.
-This tool removes extra saliva and water from the mouth keeps your mouth dry and enables a dentist to work comfortably.
+Dental Suction Device: When checking the mouth, saliva can get in the way.
+This tool helps clear out extra saliva and water, keeping the mouth dry and allowing the dentist to work comfortably.

-Scaler: Dental Scalers clean the gums and teeth by scraping off stuff like plaque and stains.
-They are available in different shapes and sizes to reach tough spots before the dentist proceeds with further complex treatment procedures.
+Scaler: Dental Scalers help clean gums and teeth by removing plaque and stains.
+They come in various shapes and sizes to access difficult areas before the dentist performs more advanced treatments.

 Travel Dental Assistant

-Impression Trays: These trays are the devices used to hold or control impression material while taking an expression.
-They also act as containers for holding impression material.
+Impression Trays: These trays are used to hold or manipulate impression material during an expression-taking process.
+They also serve as containers for the material.

 impression trays